Welcome to SRO HQ!

 - Identify a funding source (school budget, grant, etc.)

-- Establish an MOU with the LE agency
+- Establish an MOA (Memorandum of Agreement) with the LE agency

 - Involve parents, students and community members

 - Include a data collection process

 - Ensure that selected candidate has the required training